gvwilson/sensibleadventures/misc/bear-02.md

 shoulder.
 "If you need to yark, lad, go ahead.
 Most do, their first time along this sort."

-Prince Lormay shook his head, feeling merely dizzy instead of seasick.
+Prince Thokmay shook his head, feeling merely dizzy instead of seasick.
 The thoughts the ghost had left behind in his head were fading.
 "I think..."
 He swallowed.
 "It's something about the bridge.
 Or the dam.
 And the Blight.
 Something bad is coming."
 He stood, then